dotmake-build/command-line/docs/README.md

 	Console.WriteLine(@"Exception in main: {0}", e.Message);
 }
 ```
 System.CommandLine, by default overtakes your exceptions that are thrown in command handlers (even if you don't set an exception handler explicitly) but DotMake.CommandLine, by default allows the exceptions to pass through.
-However if you wish, you can easily use an exception handler by using `configureBuilder`delegate parameter iike this:
+However if you wish, you can easily use an exception handler by using `configureBuilder` delegate parameter like this:
 ```c#
 DotMakeCli.Run<RootCliCommand>(args, builder =>
 	builder.UseExceptionHandler((e, context) => Console.WriteLine(@"Exception in command handler: {0}", e.Message))